7 Things Not to Do During Labor - Baby Chick

 Subscribe Search

-7 Things NOT to Do During Labor
+7 Things Not to Do During Labor

 by Nina Spears

-The Baby Chick®: Pregnancy, Birth & Postpartum Expert
+The Baby Chick® | Birth & Postpartum Doula, Childbirth Educator, Baby Planner

 Share

-7 Things Not to Do During Labor (and Why They Matter)
+7 Things Not To Do During Labor

-1. Do NOT Overexert Yourself
+1. Do Not Overexert Yourself

 It’s exciting when those first contractions begin, and many women want to get up, move around, and get things going!
 I don’t blame them.
 But what most don’t realize is that rest is just as important as movement once labor starts.